alpinedatalabs/demos/airline_ontime_stats/README.md

 - Departure month likely matters for several reasons: A. Bad weather during the winter months.
 B. Higher vacation and holiday traffic in certain months puts an additional strain on the system.

-The model accuracy can be further improved by getting additinal data on other potentialy relevant factors that affect flight logistics, including weather conditions in the airport of departure, number of passengers on each flight, etc., and adding those factors to the model as independent variables.
+The model accuracy can be further improved by getting additional data on other potentialy relevant factors that affect flight logistics, including weather conditions in the airport of departure, number of passengers on each flight, etc., and adding those factors to the model as independent variables.

 __Demo Tips__